Home » IELTS Reading: Seven FAQs

 4. Do I have extra time at the end to transfer my answers to the answer paper?

-No. In the Listening module, you are given time at the end to transfer your answers, but not in the Reading module.
+No. In the Listening module (paper-based version only), you are given time at the end to transfer your answers, but not in the Reading module.
 You need to write your answers on the answer paper as you work through each section.

 5. Should I spend the same amount of time on each section?